 As a result, this is one of the reasons why the 5950 package exists as you get 2 brush handles, meaning 2 users can now track their cleans.
-Rather frustratingly though, the box contents does not include a smartphone stand and I think a more unisex colour other than Pink might have been better for the second handle.
+Rather frustratingly though, the box contents does not include a smartphone stand and I think a more unisex colour other than pink might have been better for the second handle.

-Extras items that come in the box with both the Smart 5 5000 and 5950 are a charging stand, travel case and brush head storage compartment.
+Extra items that come in the box with both the Smart 5 5000 and 5950 are a charging stand, travel case and brush head storage compartment.

 The charging stand is fairly self explanatory, but I explain more about this in the battery section of the review.